All Episodes

 I'm an ambassador for TPSA.

-I write for a whole variety of publications like American Greatness, Newsmax, where I'm an insider, town hall, etc.
+I write for a whole variety of publications like American Greatness, Newsmax, where I'm an insider, Town Hall, etc.

 Yeah, absolutely.

-Um that's uh Tony Schaefer uh organization, right?
+That's a Tony Schaefer organization, right?

-Yep, that's Tony Schaeffer.
+Yep, that's Tony Schaefer.

 He's a great guy.

-It's named after Herb London, who was uh an American conservative, uh based in New York.
+It's named after Herb London, who was an American conservative.

 But that's one of the organizations I'm involved.